awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 # Sharing subscriptions in an organization<a name="organizations-sharing"></a>

 When you subscribe to products in AWS Marketplace, an agreement is created that grants you license to use those products\.
-If your AWS account is a member of an organization, you can share that license for AMI, container, and machine learning products with the other accounts in that organization\.
+If your AWS account is a member of an organization, you can share that license for Amazon Machine Image \(AMI\), container, and machine learning products with the other accounts in that organization\.
 You must set up license support in AWS Marketplace, and then share from within AWS License Manager\.

 **Note**
 For more information about AWS Organizations, see the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.